Canada’s largest producer of concrete pipe and manholes

 Inland Pipe in Saskatchewan and Manitoba

 The company now known as Inland Pipe began in Winnipeg in the 1960’s.
 Preco was a small, family-operated distributor of building products.
 In the early 1970’s, British American Construction Materials (BACM) purchased Preco.
 BACM joined with Genstar in 1982.
 Genstar was in turn acquired by the Belgian cement company CBR.
-In 1992 the construction arm demerged and the pipe material supply division became known as Hydropipe Systems, becoming Inland Pipe Limited in 1996.
+In 1992 the construction arm emerged and the pipe material supply division became known as Hydropipe Systems, becoming Inland Pipe Limited in 1996.